-These Pumpkin Snickerdoodle Cookies are thick & chewy, perfectly spiced, and made with real pumpkin!
+Pumpkin Snickerdoodles are thick & chewy, perfectly spiced, and made with real pumpkin!
 Roll them in plenty of cinnamon sugar and top them off with vanilla rum caramel sauce while they’re fresh out of the oven for the ultimate fall cookie.

-This recipe was originally published in Oct of 2020, and I just republished it to bring it back to the top of my blog, the recipe has not changed!
+This recipe was originally published in Oct of 2020, and I just republished it with extra success tips, the recipe has not changed!

 - Thick & Chewy Cookies – Using melted butter in this recipe makes a chewy cookie, instead of a cakey one.
 They have the same amazing texture as my regular snickerdoodles – a chewy center and crisp edges.